Strawberry ice cream

 Strawberry ice cream is a flavor of ice cream made with strawberry or strawberry flavoring.
 It is made by blending in fresh strawberries or strawberry flavoring with the eggs, cream, vanilla, and sugar used to make ice cream.
 Most strawberry ice cream is colored pink or light red.
-Strawberry ice cream dates back at least to 1813, when it was served at the second inauguration of James Madison.
 Along with vanilla and chocolate ice cream, strawberry is one of the three flavors in Neapolitan ice cream.
 Variations of strawberry ice cream include strawberry cheesecake ice cream and strawberry ripple ice cream, which is vanilla ice cream with a ribbon of strawberry jam or syrup.
-Some ice cream sandwiches are prepared neapolitan-style, and include strawberry ice cream.
-According to a poll among American adults from July 13–18 of 2022, 43 percent of respondents stated that they enjoy strawberry ice cream while 6 percent stated that strawberry ice cream was their favorite flavor of ice cream.
-National Strawberry Ice Cream day is celebrated every year on January 15.
+Some ice cream sandwiches are prepared Neapolitan-style and include strawberry ice cream.

 History

 The earliest account of strawberry ice cream occurred in 1744, when Thomas Bladen, the governor of Maryland, served a dessert of frozen strawberries and ice cream to commissioners.
-At the time of its creation, it was among some of the earliest ice-cream flavours ever created.
+At the time of its creation, it was among some of the earliest ice-cream flavors ever created.

+Strawberries were among the earliest fruit flavors used in ice cream, appearing in Britain and North America during the eighteenth century when strawberries were commonly served with frozen cream desserts.

 In the early 19th century, berries were used to flavor and color a frozen dairy dessert created by Sallie Shadd, a freed slave whose family ran a tearoom in Wilmington, Delaware.

 In 1813, James Madison's wife and first lady, Dolley Madison, served it at his second inaugural banquet at the White House.
 It has since been voted as the 8th most popular ice cream in America.

 From 1856 to 1859, Mary Todd Lincoln, wife of Abraham Lincoln was noted for frequently hosting Strawberry Parties in Springfield, Illinois to commemorate berry season.
 These parties included many treats, such as strawberry ice cream and were hosted before her husband, Abraham Lincoln's time as president.

+Advances in refrigeration and industrial ice cream production during the late nineteenth and early twentieth centuries helped transform strawberry ice cream from a seasonal specialty into a commercially available flavor throughout the year.

+During World War II, the United States military regarded ice cream as an important morale food.
+The U.S. Navy operated refrigerated barges capable of producing and storing large quantities of ice cream for personnel stationed in the Pacific.

 Stores quickly noticed the boom in Strawberry Ice Cream in the early-to-middle 20th Century.
 A major brand, Baskin Robbins became one of the first stores to adopt the flavor.

+According to a poll among American adults from July 13–18 of 2022, 43 percent of respondents stated that they enjoy strawberry ice cream while 6 percent stated that strawberry ice cream was their favorite flavor of ice cream.
+National Strawberry Ice Cream Day is celebrated every year on January 15.